nuoskala/portfolio/README.md

-A personal website with a portfolio section.
+# Portfolio

+A small React app to build my personal [website](https://portfolio-nuoskala.fly.dev/).
+It includes a portfolio section in which I display my projects.